-Our top scientific institutions, the U.S. military, NASA, NOAA, leading companies in the oil industry (including Shell and British Petroleum), and nearly all credible experts say pollution is causing our planet to get warmer.
-Still, false information designed to discredit climate science is actively promoted by organizations with ties to fossil fuels, and many leaders in Congress are also spreading disinformation for political reasons.
+Our top scientific institutions, including the U.S. military, NASA, and NOAA all say pollution is causing our planet to get warmer.
+Still, false information designed to discredit climate science is actively promoted by organizations with ties to coal and oil.
+Many leaders in Congress are also spreading disinformation about the climate.
 While fossil fuel companies are generating enormous profits, we ultimately will bear the costs associated with extreme weather and rising sea levels.
 Representatives for Oregon in the United States Congress have an important role in supporting efforts to solve the issue.
-We've researched every district and made it easy for you to lookup your representatives' positions on climate.
-Enter an address in the form below to find your House representative.
+Find your representatives and their positions on climate by using the form below.

 United States Senate Representatives for Oregon

 Oregon is represented in the Senate by Jeff Merkley and Ron Wyden.
 Both are supporters of efforts in Congress to address climate change.United States House of Representatives, Oregon

 Carbon pollution is a direct assault on our farming, fishing, and forestry economies, and we must act now to fight climate change.
 Jeff understands Congress needs to wake up.
 Climate change is real, and is deeply disastrous for both our local economy and our world. - Jeff Merkley

 District 1: Suzanne Bonamici represents District 1 in Oregon.
 She is a supporter of efforts to address climate change.

 Today President Trump turned the clock back, weakened U.S. leadership, and sent us on a path that will exacerbate climate change.
 That's bad for our country and our planet.
 The executive order withdrawing the Clean Power Plan is contrary to the mission of the Environmental Protection Agency, and it severely undermines critical efforts to protect clean air and water. - Suzanne Bonamici